Siege of Rhodes (305–304 BC): Siege

-The city and main harbor of Rhodes was strongly fortified and Demetrius was unable to prevent supply ships from running his blockade, so capturing the harbor was his main objective.
-He first built his own harbor alongside the original and constructed a mole from which he deployed a floating boom, but Demetrius ultimately never succeeded in taking the harbor.
+The city and main harbour of Rhodes was strongly fortified, and Demetrius was unable to prevent supply ships from running his blockade, so capturing the harbour was his main objective.
+He first built his own harbour alongside the original and constructed a mole from which he deployed a floating boom, but Demetrius ultimately never succeeded in taking the harbour.
 Meanwhile, his army ravaged the island and built a huge camp next to the city, but just out of missile range.
-Early in the siege the walls were breached and a number of troops entered the city but they were all killed and Demetrius didn't press the attack.
+Early in the siege, the walls were breached, and a number of troops entered the city, but they were all killed, and Demetrius didn't press the attack.
 The walls were subsequently repaired.

-Both sides used many technical devices during the siege such as mines and counter-mines and various siege engines.
+Both sides used many technical devices during the siege, such as mines and counter-mines and various siege engines.
 Demetrius even built the now notable siege tower, known as the Helepolis, in his attempt to take the city.

-The citizens of Rhodes successfully repelled Demetrius’ forces over the course of the year long siege.
+The citizens of Rhodes successfully repelled Demetrius’ forces over the course of the year-long siege.
 The costliness of the conflict encouraged both sides to come to terms, urged on by the Aetolian League and Ptolemy.
 The peace negotiated between Demetrius and the Rhodians prohibited the establishment of a garrison by the Antigonids in the city and ensured Rhodian autonomy.
 Rhodes and the Antigonids would now be allies in all conflicts except with the Ptolemies.
 Demetrius selected 100 hostages from prominent families to ensure the compliance of the Rhodians, but he was prohibited from picking among the current office holders.

-For their assistance during the siege, Lysimachus and Cassander were voted honors by the Rhodians and statues were constructed to commemorate the shipments of grain they provided during the siege.
+For their assistance during the siege, Lysimachus and Cassander were voted honours by the Rhodians and statues were constructed to commemorate the shipments of grain they provided during the siege.
 Ptolemy was esteemed higher.
 After a delegation was sent to Libya to consult Ammon over the matter, the Rhodians constructed a temple to the now deified Ptolemy.

 Several years later the Helepolis, which had been abandoned, had its metal plating melted down and - along with the money from selling the remains of the siege engines and equipment left behind by Demetrius - was used to erect a statue of their sun god, Helios, now known as the Colossus of Rhodes, to commemorate their heroic resistance.